bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

   - You will have to tick the **reason of stay** amongst various choices.
 Those include "Visiting/Business", "Tourism", "Transit", "Visiting Relatives", "Employment", or "Study".
-It may not appear with the exact same formulations when you will fill out the card yourself.
+It may not appear with the exact same formulations when you fill out the card yourself.
 Tick what is the most relevant to your situation.
 If, for instance, you are coming for an academic workshop or conference, I would tick "Visiting/Business".
 If none of the choices in the list seem adequate, you might tick "Others" if proposed.
 If you are